cwoolf123/gg-december/README.md

   npm install -g serve
   serve -s build

-# dev notes:
-# start

-to start the development server please run

-npm run start

-# test

-to run a test please run

-npm run test.

-type 'a' afterwards to run all tests.

 # application

 this is a single page application based on the API provided for the test.